Wisconsin Attorneys Schober Schober & Mitchell, S.C.

 At the time of the accident and before or until a suit is filed, the injured party is considered the “claimant” or “potential claimant.”
 Then there is a “responsible party,” whomever caused the incident.

-Learn more about the Schober Schober & Mitchell, S.C. law offices.
+Learn more about personal injury lawsuits and the Schober Schober & Mitchell, S.C. law offices.
+Three convenient locations: New Berlin, Oconomowoc and Racine.

 Filed Under: Car Accidents, Personal Injury Tagged With: Personal Injury